Another Word For SIGNIFICANT

 general

-Adjective : Including or involving every part or member of a given or implied entity, whole etc.; as opposed to specific or particular.
+Adjective : Including or involving every part or member of a given or implied entity, whole, etc.; common to all, universal.

 Adjective : (sometimes postpositive) Applied to a person (as a postmodifier or a normal preceding adjective) to indicate supreme rank, in civil or military titles, and later in other terms; pre-eminent.